UCD4IDS/WaveletsExt.jl/docs/src/index.md

 ```

 ## Best Basis
 In addition to the best basis algorithm by M.V.
-Wickerhauser implemented in Wavelets.jl, WaveletsExt.jl contains the implementation of the Joint Best Basis (JBB) by Wickerhauser an the [Least Statistically-Dependent Basis (LSDB)](https://www.math.ucdavis.edu/~saito/courses/ACHA.suppl/lsdb-pr-journal.pdf) by Saito.
+Wickerhauser implemented in Wavelets.jl, WaveletsExt.jl contains the implementation of the Joint Best Basis (JBB) by Wickerhauser an the [Least Statistically-Dependent Basis (LSDB)](https://www.math.ucdavis.edu/~saito/courses/ACHA.suppl/lsdb-pr-journal.pdf) by N. Saito.
 ```julia
 y = cat([wpd(x[:,i], wt) for i in N]..., dims=3)    # x has size (2^L, N)